OpenVidu/openvidu.io-docs/docs/advanced-features/screen-share.md

 });
 ```

-For **Firefox** two different `videoSource` strings are allowed in order to screen share:
+For **Firefox <66** two different `videoSource` strings are allowed in order to screen share:

 - `"screen"`: entire screen
 - `"window"`: specific application window

-In Chrome and Opera `"screen"` value will give access to both entire screen and specific application windows.
+In Chrome and Opera both values will always give access to both entire screen and specific application windows.

 <br><br>
 <hr>